Butyl Tape for Roof Leaks: The Complete Guide to Permanent DIY Seals

 Metal Roof Seams and Gutter Joint Repairs

-- Seal screw holes: Stop rust before it starts by backing every fixing with a butyl washer.
+- Seal screw holes: stop rust before it starts by backing every fixing with a butyl washer.

-- Gutter gaskets: Apply between overlapping metal gutter sections for a leak-proof, flexible joint.
+- Gutter gaskets: apply between overlapping metal gutter sections for a leak-proof, flexible joint.

 Preparation: The Key to a Permanent Bond

-Application Techniques for a Flawless Seal
+Application Techniques for a Reliable Seal

 - Zero drying time required for immediate protection.